KLZ-0/pacman-esearch/README.md

 > - Prints output similarly to esearch -- Gentoo like experience ;)
 > - Combination of pacman search (lists all packages matching a pattern) and pacman info (prints verbose information about a package)
-> - Using independent database which can be updated with the included eupdatedb script
+> - Using a search index which can be updated with the included eupdatedb script
 > - It does not support every feature of gentoo esearch, but:
 >   - It can search **explicitly** Installed || Not installed packages
 >   - It can search by **regex**